 - Floss daily to clean hard to reach areas

-- Book annual dental visits with your dentist
+- Book annual dental visits to have a professional dental cleaning

 About Country Dental